-Logging when a TODO item is marked DONE (variable org-log-done) can be configured using these options.
+Logging TODO state changes and clock intervals (variable org-log-done) can be configured using these options.

-logging record a timestamp when an item is marked DONE nologging don't record when items are marked DONE hidestars make all but one of the stars starting a headline invisible. showstars show all stars starting a headline allow only odd outline levels (1,3,...) oddeven allow all outline levels customtime overlay custom time format
+logging record a timestamp when an item is marked DONE don't record when items are marked DONE lognotedone record timestamp and a note when DONE record timestamp, note when TODO state changes lognoteclock-out record timestamp and a note when clocking out hidestars make all but one of the stars starting a headline invisible. showstars show all stars starting a headline odd allow only odd outline levels (1,3,...) oddeven allow all outline levels customtime overlay custom time format